PelinAvramoglu/stresslevelanalysis/README.md

 ## Conclusion

-By meticulously tracking my study time, sleep duration, and stress levels over a 30-day period, this project aims to uncover the intricate relationship between these factors and how they contribute to academic stress.
+By meticulously tracking my study time, sleep duration, and stress levels over a 30 day period, this project aims to uncover the intricate relationship between these factors and how they contribute to academic stress.
 As exams approach, the pressure to perform intensifies, and understanding how study time and sleep influence stress can lead to actionable insights.
 Through this analysis, I hope to identify patterns that can optimize my study habits and sleep routines, ultimately reducing stress and fostering a healthier, more effective approach to studying.
 The findings will not only enhance my personal academic performance but also provide valuable strategies for managing stress during high-pressure academic periods.